Anadea/anadea_blog/content/posts/a-practical-guide-to-capacity-planning-in-software-development/index.md

 categories:
   - development
   - business
+questionary:
+  - question: What tools are commonly used for engineering capacity planning?
+    answer: The right capacity planning tools depend on team size.
+Most teams start with Google Sheets or Excel, and for teams of up to 15 to 20 engineers that's enough.
+Jira, Linear, and Asana have built-in capacity tracking, but it requires discipline in logging all the work that's actually happening.
+For organizations of 50 engineers and up, there are specialized platforms like Jellyfish, Faros, or Haystack that integrate with Git and CI/CD and provide automated workload analytics.
+  - question: How does capacity planning work in agile teams?
+    answer: In an agile setting, agile capacity planning happens at every sprint planning session.
+The team calculates the available hours after accounting for vacations, meetings, and focus factor, lines those up against the estimates for tasks in the backlog, and only commits to the volume of work that fits within available capacity.
+Historical velocity from the previous 3 to 4 sprints serves as a reference point for calibrating estimates.
+  - question: What is the difference between capacity planning and resource planning?
+    answer: Capacity planning answers the question of whether the team has enough people and hours to deliver the planned scope of work.
+Engineering resource planning is broader in scope and covers the allocation of specific resources to tasks, including budget, tools, and infrastructure.
+      Capacity planning focuses on people and their time, while resource planning covers everything needed to deliver a project.
 ---
 In pro cycling there's a metric called FTP, Functional Threshold Power.
 It's the power output a rider can sustain for roughly an hour before performance collapses.
 Push past it and you'll hold on for about five minutes at most.
 This is the number coaches build training plans around, because the theoretical peak tells you very little about what an athlete can actually deliver over a race.